What is the Health/WASH Network?

 Why was it created?

-Although WASH issues are inextricably linked with child health, the advocacy efforts of these two sectors have historically been conducted in isolation.
+Although WASH issues are inextricably linked with health, the advocacy efforts of these two sectors have historically been conducted in isolation.
 With the formation of groups like the Health/WASH Network, and with the increasing focus on integration across the global health and development landscape, that landscape is changing.
-The network seeks to coordinate and streamline advocacy strategies, create a broader constituency for child survival and the importance of water, sanitation and hygiene, solutions, and learn from one another's efforts in order to help close the gap that still exists between child health and WASH advocacy.
+The network seeks to coordinate and streamline advocacy strategies, create a broader constituency for child survival and the importance of water, sanitation and hygiene, solutions, and learn from one another's efforts in order to help close the gap that still exists between health and WASH advocacy.

 How will the Health/WASH Network achieve its goal?

 The Health/WASH Network provides a framework for integrated conversations to:

 - Build awareness with donor governments about the importance of integrating WASH and health interventions

 - Advocate for policies that include WASH targets in health programming and health targets in WASH programming